ScaleChain/scalechain/docs/config.md

 # Node startup
 To start a ScaleChain node, you can run the ScaleChain main class by specifying a configuration name defined in configurations.conf.
-For example, following command starts a ScaleChain node with 'private-bitcoin' configuration.
+For example, the following command starts a ScaleChain node with 'private-bitcoin' configuration.

 ```
 java io.scalechain.blockchain.ScaleChain private-bitcoin